 If you want to contribute to Manual or have any questions (or insults), drop us a line here.

-Manual costs NZ$10 (plus postage) a copy and is published four times a year – March, June, September and December.
+Manual costs NZ$12.50 (plus postage) a copy and is published twice a year – May and November.
 Check the stockists’ page for where to buy it.
-It is also available to purchase in digital form from Zinio.

 Wellingtonian David Read is an anomaly somewhere between AV club nerd and bogan.
 He’s a self-disciplined perfectionist who prefers the company of Upper Hutt metal refugees to Welliwood glitterati though his chameleonic charm ensures he can tete-a-tete happily with either.
 Over fifteen years ago David helped give birth to Manual on a wing and many prayers; he’s run it on fumes for 50 issues and counting, expects as much of his own work as his contributors and is consequently New Zealand’s most respected skateboard photographer.
 Davidreadphoto.com

 White-knuckle rally driving skills and an ear for banging mix-tapes are not the only things that Johnny has to be proud of.
 Our resident designer has editorial credits around the world and some serious skill with a camera.
 Johnny builds strong relationships with the people he shoots, making it okay for him to yell abuse from the bottom of a rail, or maybe some helpful words of advice, “Cover shot!
 Money!” – anything to get the job done.